Student Storage

 Dorm rooms are notoriously small, and sharing them with another person can be frustrating at times.
 While you can’t make your dorm room bigger, you can acquire more space.

-Self storage units are a great option for students.
+Self-storage units are a great option for students.
 Month-to-month leases allow you to rent when you need to, be it until the end of the semester or during the summer.

 Affordable storage lockers also let you get a little extra space at a good price.
 Best of all, as a student, you’ll often qualify for special discounts and pricing!